2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/lookup/lookup-and-engine.md

 ## LookUp Objects

-LookUp objects (@ToSic.Eav.LookUp.ILookUp) have a `Name` similar to a namespace or a scope.
+[LookUp objects](xref:ToSic.Eav.LookUp.ILookUp) have a `Name` similar to a namespace or a scope.
 For example, when a Module is being rendered, there are LookUp objects with names like `QueryString`, `Module`, `Portal` etc.

 They also have a list of properties they can look up, like `Id`, `PortalId` or parameters from the url.